The Take Out Move

 The Take Out Move is a 2021 American comedy film written and directed by Andrew Simonian and starring Nick Grace, Jeremy Sless, and Alexandra Miles.

-Freestyle Digital Media acquired North American rights to The Take Out Move and released the film across digital and VOD platforms on September 13, 2022.
+Freestyle Digital Media acquired North American rights to The Take Out Move and released the film across digital and video-on-demand platforms on September 13, 2022.
+The film is currently available to watch on Amazon Prime Video.

 Made for only $3,500, the film is Simonian's first full-length feature and is based on his 1997 short film of the same name.
 The film was shot in 4K on a Panasonic Lumix GH5 DSLR.
 It was filmed in and around Los Angeles.
-Simonian included his parody book, "Bi-Curious George", in a brief scene in the movie.
+Simonian included his parody book, Bi-Curious George, in a brief scene in the movie.

 The Take Out Move earned positive reviews from critics and positive notices at various film festivals.